It’s a dreaded feeling that I know only too well: the frustration of my boyfriend coming too fast when we have sex.

 And if even that’s too much, he can withdraw completely and give you some oral while he recovers.

-If your man feels anxious and stressed about pleasing you, then he’ll probably end up ejaculating too soon.
-If he feels less pressure, and that you’re happy and enjoying your sex life together, then he’ll last longer.
+If your man feels anxious and stressed about pleasing you, both the physical and mental tension can affect his lasting time.
+If he feels less pressure, and that you’re happy and enjoying your sex life together, then it could help him last longer.

 So even if he does climax early every time, making him feel that you still enjoy the physicality will help in the long run.
 If you think he struggles with anxiety, have a read of this longer article about sexual performance anxiety, and see if he’ll look at it too.